rspamd/rspamd.com/doc/modules/multimap.md

 * `max_pos` - Maximum position of Received header to match

 Negative values can be specified to match positions relative to the end of Received headers.

+### Symbol options filters

+* `regexp:/re/` - extract data from symbol options according to some regular expression

 ### URL filters